macfrantki/fram.dev/README.md

 - **Testing**: Prepared for Cypress (to be added later)
 - **CI/CD**: GitHub Actions workflows for continuous integration and deployment
 - **Pre-commit Hooks**: Using Husky and lint-staged to ensure code quality
+- **Clean Structure**: Organized configuration files in a dedicated directory

 ## Getting Started